-We chair the Refugee Children’s Consortium, a group of over 50 non-governmental organisations (NGOs) working collaboratively to ensure that the rights and needs of refugee children are promoted, respected and met in accordance with relevant domestic, regional and international standards.
+We chair the Refugee and Migrant Children’s Consortium, a group of over 50 non-governmental organisations (NGOs) working collaboratively to ensure that the rights and needs of migrant and refugee children are promoted, respected and met in accordance with relevant domestic, regional and international standards.

 We co-chair the National Asylum Stakeholder Forum Children’s Subgroup with the Home Office, and sit on a number of central and local government stakeholder groups as well as UK and International coalitions and advisory boards, including: